yared321/maika-test/doc/face-scan-architecture.md

   No dependencies, used by both polling loops.

 site/demo/js/controller/face_scan_mesh_renderer.js
-  Canvas renderer for the face-mesh wireframe overlay (createFaceMeshRenderer → { draw, clear }).
-Maps normalized MediaPipe landmarks onto the canvas through the same object-fit:cover crop math used for the alignment ellipse.
+  Animated canvas renderer for the face-mesh overlay (createFaceMeshRenderer → { draw, clear }).
+Runs a self-pacing RAF loop with a 3.6 s cycle: mesh builds left→right, holds full, sweeps with a glow bar, shows sparse tracking dots, then fades.
+All moving elements are constrained to the live face bounding box.
+Upper-face landmarks stretched upward by MESH_EXPAND_TOP=1.30 to reach the full forehead.
+Color is purple (aligning) or green-teal (ok).

 site/demo/js/controller/face_scan_quality_checks.js
   The 13 face-quality checks (face present, centered, size, pose, anatomy